KAMLOOPS ARTS COUNCIL

 Natika is a Master of Divinity Student at Vancouver School of Theology and holds a BSc in Psychology (Honours), a Bachelor of Education and a current BC Teaching Certificate.
 She is an active member of Kamloops United Church, and identifies as German, English, Irish and Anishinaabe.
 Natika is the Community Services Coordinator at Tk’emlúps te Secwépemc and has extensive experience working for Indigenous communities and organizations, and developing cultural safe programs and Indigenizing curricula.
 Natika lives in Kamloops BC with her partner Mike and her daughter Eden, on the Traditional and Unceded Tk’emlúps te Secwépemc Territory.

 Kirsten Atkins is not just a professional seamstress but an incredibly talented and imaginative designer.
 It’s easy to see why, her grandfather was a Master Tailor and she quickly picked up the interest at the age of six.
 Shortly after high school Kirsten opened her first sewing shop; after that she started her own label of KLA Originals.
 Kirsten’s first love is costuming and that led her to making and renting costumes for 20 years.
-Prior to settling in Kamloops Kirsten spent 8years living in the Yukon Klondike studying the clothing styles of the late 1800’s and working with numerous theater companies and organizations such as parks Canada in the reconstructions of period costume.
-With this experience today she has designed many different beautiful body shaping corsets and her love of colour has led her to the design and production of many different styles of award winning up cycled sweater jackets and dresses.
+Prior to settling in Kamloops, Kirsten spent 8years living in the Yukon Klondike studying the clothing styles of the late 1800’s and working with numerous theater companies and organizations such as parks Canada in the reconstructions of period costumes.
+With this experience today, she has designed many different beautiful body shaping corsets and her love of colour has led her to the design and production of many different styles of award winning up cycled sweater jackets and dresses.
 In 2013, 2017 and 2019 Kirsten has won awards for her wearable art Sweater designs giving her great recognition as an artist.
 Kirsten currently works out of her home and attends many Art and Music Festivals year round.
 Watch for a schedule and see more of her work on her Facebook page: KLA Originals or her website: klaoriginals.com